Making the switch to QCTO Accreditation and the effect on Broad Based Black Economic Empowerment

 The switch from SETA accreditation to QCTO accreditation will result in training that is more sector specific, with formally monitored workplace experience by suitably qualified mentors and subject matter expert facilitators.
 The final outcome of the switch, is to ensure that there are Occupational Qualifications that align to South Africa’s Skills Development priorities and shortfalls.
 The QCTO has been structured to ensure that qualifications meet strict quality standards via improved accountability, enhanced learning, continuous improvement and demonstratable impact.

 The SETAs themselves are not falling away.
 However, they will no longer be the responsible accreditation body for learning programmes offered.
-The responsible accreditation body post 30 June 2024 will be now be the QCTO, offering more industry relevant programmes.
+The responsible accreditation body post 30 June 2024 is now the QCTO, offering more industry relevant programmes.
 The SETAs will work hand in hand with the QCTOs to provide training programmes going forward.
 By completing industry relevant programmes, it is thought that delegates and learners will have an increased likelihood of entering the job market in a chosen profession, thereby reducing the unemployment rate in South Africa and addressing the current skills shortage.

 These new accredited qualifications will be seen as Occupational Qualifications.
 From 30 June 2024, no more learners will be able to be enrolled on SETA qualifications, and these qualifications will come to be recognised as “Legacy Qualifications”.
 However, those delegates and learners that are enrolled on SETA learnships prior to the 30 June 2024, will have until 30 June 2027 to complete their chosen courses.